02 GPS

 Please follow these requirements for the assignment:

-1. Walk and record a GPS track in the Avenza Maps app that creates a geometric feature on campus that is desired by the Society.
-(6 points)
+1. Walk and record a GPS track on paths (defined above) in the Avenza Maps app.
+(5 points)

-3. The GPS track should not extend beyond the provided base map of campus.
+4. The GPS track should not extend beyond the map of campus used in this lab.
 (1 point)

 You are encouraged to work in teams to see how your GPS tracks compare in real-time.
 This means you must use your own mobile device and create your own KML file.